UltraOS/UltraProtocol/README.md

 General purpose memory free for use by the kernel.

 ### ULTRA_MEMORY_TYPE_RESERVED
 Memory reserved by the firmware.
-Contents and read/write operations are undefined behavior.

 ### ULTRA_MEMORY_TYPE_RECLAIMABLE
 Memory tagged as reclaimable by the firmware.
 Usually contains ACPI tables.